Christopher-M-Gibson/Vanderbilt_Squirrel_Analysis/README.md

 &nbsp; I went to the most accurate of websites to find data that estimated these totals (including Wikipedia, of course).
 I am confident that these numbers are
 &nbsp; accurate enough to where the results of the analysis would not differ dramatically if the true (possibly unknown) numbers were used.

 Given these limitations, I do not expect anyone to take the project seriously.
 Nor am I claiming that anyone is/isn't lying about their population ratios, or that my analysis is hard evidence that their claim is/isn't true.
-I was just bored, wanted to show off some of what I know in R, and use data analysis to answer a question that was *burning* in my skull for four years.
+I was just bored, wanted to show off some of what I know in R, and use data analysis to attempt to answer a question that was *burning* in my skull for four years (because isn't that why data analysis is so great?).
 This is one of the *fun* projects, if those things exist :)

 ## Link to original datasets